-This article was written in August 2018 and information provided in it may be subject to change as maternity rights in Ireland evolves.
+This article was written in July 2020 and information provided in it may be subject to change as maternity rights in Ireland evolve.

 Before you get the additional job title of ‘mum’ it’s a good idea to take care of more official business.
-Just in case you’re wondering, you need to give your employer at least four weeks’ notice before maternity leave can begin.
-Although… you probably won’t be able to hide your bump under loose clothing that long anyway.
+Just in case you’re wondering, you need to tell your employer at least four weeks before you’re due, in writing.
+Although you probably won’t be able to hide your bump under loose clothing that long anyway.
 If the baby comes before those final four weeks and you haven’t told your boss yet, you have 14 days from the birth to send them written notice.

-Before you get to week 36 here’s a few useful things to know about maternity leave and pay to make sure everything’s under control before things get real.
+Before you get to week 36 here’s a few things worth knowing about maternity leave and maternity pay to make sure you have everything under control before things get real.